reTHINK-project/testbeds/dev/mntest/Readme.md

 ##### subscription.spec.js

-The purpose of this test is to ensure the Conformance of the MN operations with the Specification at [data-sync-messages.md](https://github.com/reTHINK-project/dev-service-framework/blob/master/docs/specs/messages/data-sync-messages.md)
+The purpose of this test is to ensure the Conformance of the MN operations with the [Data Synchronization Message Specification](https://github.com/reTHINK-project/dev-service-framework/blob/master/docs/specs/messages/data-sync-messages.md)

 It checks the subscription and un-susubscription for given object addresses at the MN as well as the correct publication of object update events to the subscribers.
 It includes following sub-tests: